- When the finial on the staff of military colour or parade flag is allowed

 - VAIR (VAIRE or VAIRY)

-- The heraldic term for a fur (reputedly that of a squirrel), which is usually (but not
+- The alternative heraldic terms for a fur (reputedly the winter coat of a squirrel), which is usually (but not

-invariably) shown as a series of blue inverted shield or bell-like shapes on a white or
+invariably) shown as a series of blue shield- or bell-like shapes on a white or

 Prahins, Switzerland (fotw)